-We’ve working toward a voluntary carbon savings goal of 30% by 2035.
+We’re working toward a voluntary carbon savings goal of 30% by 2035.

 Our Low Carbon Pathway

-We’ve working toward a voluntary carbon savings goal of 30% by 2035.
+We’re working toward a voluntary carbon savings goal of 30% by 2035.

 NW Natural is helping the region meet its climate challenges, with new approaches to capturing, storing and delivering clean energy.

-Learn more at LessWeCan.com.
+Learn more about our work at LessWeCan.com.